The2Innkeeper/CrazyBallistics/nonstandard-physics-solver/solver/polynomial-rootfinder/1-Sturm.md

 Here is explanation of a basic algorithm for finding all the positive real roots of a polynomial.
+It is far from optimized but it works.

 There exists a theorem called [Sturm's theorem](https://en.wikipedia.org/wiki/Sturm%27s_theorem), which states allows you to count the number of real roots of a squarefree polynomial inside an open-closed interval $]a,b]$.